 There are many, many talented people who work in the world of wrestling.
 Every once in a while, someone stands out just a little bit ahead of the others, who has a spark that catches your eye.
 Someone who’s star shines a little brighter in the sky.
 King Khash is one of these people.

 Born twenty-two years ago in Tehran, Iran, Khashayar Mirzaei, came to the United states when he was ten years old.
-He didn’t speak a word of English.
-He was dropped into the middle of a new country and an unfamiliar culture to which he could not relate.
+He didn’t speak a word of English and he was dropped into the middle of a new country and an unfamiliar culture to which he could not relate.
 He was a young boy flipping through television channels when he saw something amazing and stopped.
-It was professional wrestling.
-It was at that moment when he found a way to connect to an unfamiliar world.
+It was professional wrestling and it was at that moment when he found a way to connect to an unfamiliar world.
 It obviously left a profound impression on a young boy who grew into a man, who has become one of the finest professional wrestlers in the business.